jayeshsadhwani99/dataStructures/README.md

    The drawback to this is that it requires a lot of memory, or the space complexity for this representation is `O(|V|`<sup>`2`</sup>`)`

    Thus, we only use adjecency matrix if the graph is dense, for a sparse graph, which is most of the graphs in real life, we cannot use a adjecency matrix.

+3. **Adjacency List**

+   The problem with adjecency matrix is that it requires a lot of space.
+Adjecency list somewhat solves this issue.

+   We know that most of the graphs are sparse.
+So, instead of storing if the value exists in the index of the column, we can directly store which element exists in an array where the indexes don't mean anything.

+   This would solve the space problem and the time complexity would also remain almost the same.

+   1. Find nodes to adjecent nodes -

+      `O(|V|)`

+   2. Find if two given nodes are connected -

+      `O(|V|)`

+   Here, to increase the performance, instead of storing the values as an array, we can store them in a linked list or even a binary tree.